 In the Netherlands, we obviously have a lot of choice for mini pancakes plates.
 We can even get contact grills with mini pancake plates.
 But traditionally, a cast iron mini pancake plate is used for these mini Dutch pancakes.

-Make sure you grease the plate properly before heating and make sure your plate is hot before you start cooking, otherwise your mini pancakes won’t be good.
 After that, the plate holds the heat well, so you can cook on lower heat.
 With a squeeze bottle you can conveniently spray batter into the dimples (fill them up to about 90%).
 Then turn them over with a skewer or fork.

 If you can’t get your hands on a cast iron poffertjes plate, we recommend using a takoyaki grill or cake pop maker, these dimples are a bit deeper than a poffertjes plate, but it will get the job done!
-Alternatively, you can cook the poffertjes in a regular pan but it will taste differently as it won’t be as ‘pillow-like’.

 WARNING!
 Don’t cook the pancakes too long, it makes them dry.
 You want the inside cooked but still soft.
 If your device is hot, they’ll be ready in a few minutes.